kazemmdev/docker-sample-flask/README.md

 This repository contains a Dockerized Flask application with two main functionalities:

 1. Compute Fibonacci sequence up to a given number.
+2. Predict a value using a simple TensorFlow neural network model.

 ### Getting Started